The importance of proper tree Identification: How Do You Know whether a Tree is protected

-Trees play an essential role in our environment as they provide shade, clean air, and aesthetic value to our surroundings.
-However there are a few trees that aren’t equal and some carry extra protection status, which makes it illegal to do any work without obtaining permission.
-If you’re thinking of having a tree removed, it’s essential to understand the status of protection for the tree in question, and what steps you’ll need to follow to be in compliance with the law.
-The following article we will walk you through the process of determining whether trees are secured and the steps you will need to do to ensure that you are acting within the law.
+Trees play an essential role in our environment as they provide shade, clean air and aesthetic value to our surroundings.
+However, not all trees are equal and some carry an additional status of protection, making it illegal to perform any activity without authorization.
+If you’re considering having a tree removed, it’s essential to understand the status of protection for the tree in question and what steps you’ll need to follow to be in compliance with the legal requirements.
+This article we will walk you through the process of discovering whether a tree is protected and what you need take to be sure that you comply with the law.

 What is a protected tree?

-A protected tree is subject to specific legal restrictions and it is unlawful to carry out work on such a tree without the required permissions.
-There are two types of protection that a tree might have: preservation orders and protection orders.
+A protected tree is one that can be subject to specific laws and regulations, and it’s illegal to work on a protected tree without obtaining the necessary permissions.
+There are two kinds of protection that a tree may have - preservation and protection orders that are statutory.

-As a matter of legal protection, trees are protected by laws and in the hands of Tree Preservation Orders (TPOs).
-TPOs are issued by local authorities to safeguard trees of significant public value and to ensure that they are not destroyed or damaged.
+As a matter of legal protection, trees are protected by the law, and they are under the control of Tree Preservation Orders (TPOs).
+TPOs are issued by local authorities in order to protect trees with a significant public value and to ensure that they do not get destroyed or damaged.

 Preservation orders

-Preservation orders are similar to TPOs but are issued through the secretary of state for the Environment.
-The trees that are protected by preservation orders are considered to have exceptional worth and are therefore protected from any kind of work, including felling.
+Preservation orders are similar to TPOs , but are put in place through the secretary of state for the Environment.
+Trees with preservation orders are considered to have exceptional value and are protected from any work, including felling.

 What can I do to determine if a tree is protected?

-To determine whether trees are protected, you must to check if it is in the process of being subject to a TPO or preservation order.
-It is done by contacting the municipal authority, and asking them to check their archives.
+To determine if trees are protected, you need to check if it is subject to an TPO or preservation orders.
+This can be done by contacting your authorities in your area and asking them look up their archives.

 TPO search

-If you want to find a TPO to locate one, contact your local Tree or Woodland Official of your local authority.
-They will be able to tell you whether the tree is in the protection.
-They will also be able advise you on the next steps to do if your tree is in a protected area.
+To search for the TPO, you can contact your local Tree and Woodland Officer from your local authority.
+They can inform you if the tree is protected.
+They will also be able to advise you on the next steps to follow if the tree is protected.

 Preservation order search

-To search for a preservation order, you will need to contact the Secretary of State for the Environment.
-They will be able to inform you whether the tree is protected and will provide the required information and guidelines.
+To search for a preservation order you’ll need to call the Secretary of State for the Environment.
+They can inform you whether the tree is protected and provide you with the required information and guidelines.

 FAQs: